Hesperian Health Guides

 In Oaxaca, Mexico, a preschool program for deaf children was started by a social worker and a teacher.
 Every day parents came to the program with their children.
 The parents participated in the activities with their children and they supported each other.

 After a while, the parents began to notice how often they hit or shook their deaf children.
 They talked it over with the social worker and decided they wanted to find another way to discipline their children.
-The social worker explained the idea of a 'time out': taking the child away from the problem situation and having the child sit quietly for a few minutes.
+The social worker explained the idea of a "time out": taking the child away from the problem situation and having the child sit quietly for a few minutes.

 The parents decided it would help them to stop hitting their children if they fined themselves a few pesos every time they hit or shook their child.
 They put an empty tin can on a shelf to hold the money.
 At first, almost every parent was putting money in the tin can every day.
 But the fines helped them to stop and think before they hit or shook their children.